doccaz/ledmatrix/README.md

 I used two 4-display from Banggood: https://www.banggood.com/en/MAX7219-Dot-Matrix-Module-4-in-1-Display-For-Arduino-p-1072083.html, and just connected them to each other.

 For the microcontroller, I used a Wemos D1 Mini Pro.
 This microcontroller is ESP8266-based, and has both bluetooth and WiFi, and has 16MB of flash onboard.
-There is an Arduino IDE plugin available from www.wemos.cc .
+There is an Arduino IDE plugin available from www.wemos.cc.
 I bought mine from here: https://www.banggood.com/Wemos-D1-Mini-V3_0_0-WIFI-Internet-Of-Things-Development-Board-Based-ESP8266-4MB-p-1264245.html

 I used a "1-button shield" on top of the Wemos for resetting/displaying configuration.
 It's wired to D3.
 This shield can be bought here: https://www.banggood.com/WeMos-1-Button-Shield-For-WeMos-D1-Mini-Button-p-1160501.html

+# features

+So far I added the following features:
+ - controllable speed
+ - controllable brightness
+ - customizable SSID and password for the wifi
+ - all parameters are saved on the internal flash
+ - persistent message (saved in flash, survives power cycling)

+# software requirements

+You'll need:

+- Arduino IDE with WeMOS support added (from wemos.cc)
+- Adafruit GFX library
+- SPIFFS library

 # about SPIFSS